frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_procedure.md

 > Introduced in Version 12

- A standard operating procedure (SOP) is a set of step-by-step instructions compiled by an organisation to help workers carry out complex routine operations.
-SOPs aim to achieve efficiency, quality output and uniformity of performance, while reducing miscommunication and failure to comply with industry regulations.
+ A standard operating procedure (SOP) is a set of step-by-step instructions compiled by an organization to help workers carry out complex routine operations.
+SOPs aim to achieve efficiency, quality output and uniformity of performance while reducing miscommunication and failure to comply with industry regulations.

- A Procedure can be of two types ie a Procedure consiting of simply steps that you must follow to achieve the Goal and Procedure having a nested Procedure along with steps that must be followed.
+ A Procedure can be of two types ie a Procedure consisting of simple steps that you must follow to achieve the Goal and Procedure having a nested Procedure along with steps that must be followed.

  To access Quality Procedure, go to:
 > Home > Quality > Goal and Procedure > Quality Procedure